Malik Samartaney

 Malik Samartaney (born Lawrence Banks; June 7, 1953) is an American serial killer who killed at least three people, including his son and daughter, in Maryland, between 1991 and 2019.
 He is also suspected of killing his wife in 1976, and his girlfriend's daughter and granddaughter in 2006.
-A pre-sentencing report in 1976 called Samartaney a smooth liar and a smooth talker, and said he was skilled at misrepresenting himself.
+A pre-sentencing report in 1976 described Samartaney as a smooth liar and a smooth talker, and skilled at misrepresenting himself.

 Crimes

 On July 3, 1975, Lawrence held a knife to the throat of his wife, Vivian Banks, and dragged her through the house.
-Although Vivian told police that her husband had threatened to kill her, the charges against him were later dropped upon her request.
+Although Vivian told the police that her husband had threatened to kill her, the charges were later dropped on her request.

 On December 27, 1975, after an argument with his wife, Lawrence threw his 7-month-old daughter, Dominique, through a glass door.
-She had to receive 22 stitches.
-While he was out on bail, Vivian was found dead in the closet of an apartment she had been living in.
-Although detectives suspected Lawrence of killing her, he avoided murder charges since the body had been decomposing for several weeks and a cause of death could not be determined.
+The baby had to receive 22 stitches.
+Lawrence was charged with assault with intent to disfigure.
+While out on bail, Vivian was found dead in the closet of the apartment where she had been living.
+Detectives suspected Lawrence of killing her, but he avoided murder charges since the body had been decomposing for several weeks and a cause of death could not be determined.

-Lawrence was later convicted of assaulting his daughter and sentenced to 15 years in prison.
+In 1976, Lawrence was convicted of the assault of his daughter in a bench trial and sentenced to 15 years in prison.
+At his trial, he had claimed that he was cradling the baby in one arm and accidentally broke the pane with his shoulder and the infant's head while pushing the door closed.
 He was released from prison in December 1988.

 In the fall of 1991, Dominique and her brother, 17-year-old Lawrence Jr., accused their father of beating them.
-Dominique also said that he had raped her while he was drunk.
+Dominique also said he had raped her while he was drunk.

-On November 19, 1991, Lawrence fatally shot 36-year-old Michael Chisholm, one of his drinking buddies.
-Hours later, he fatally shot Lawrence Jr., as he cowered in a kitchen corner in a foster home.
-Due to problems with witnesses and evidence, prosecutors reluctantly allowed him to plead guilty to one count of second degree murder and no contest to another count of second degree murder.
+On November 19, 1991, Lawrence fatally shot one of his drinking buddies, 36-year-old Michael Chisholm.
+Hours later, he fatally shot Lawrence Jr. as he cowered in a kitchen corner in a foster home.
+Due to problems with witnesses and evidence, he was allowed to plead no contest to one count of second degree murder in the murder of Lawrence Jr. and plead guilty to another count of second degree murder for killing Chisholm.
+Prosecutors in the Lawrence Jr. murder case said they were horrified by the agreement in the Chisholm case, having thought that it would go to trial.
 Lawrence received two concurrent 20-year sentences and was released from prison in October 2002.

 In 2004, Lawrence, who had changed his name to Malik Samartaney, was charged with assaulting his second wife, Patricia.
 She said he had choked her and threatened to kill her.
 Malik spent nine months in jail awaiting trial before being acquitted.